 Managed iOS app from the app store

-Lets you manage and deploy iOS apps that are free of charge from the app store.
-Also lets you associate mobile application management policies with compatible apps and review their status in the administrator console.
+You can use managed iOS apps to manage and deploy iOS apps that are free of charge from the app store.
+You can also use managed iOS apps to associate mobile application management policies with compatible apps and review their status in the administrator console.

 Managed iOS apps are not stored in your Intune cloud storage space.

-Options for mobile devices are not available until you set the Mobile Device Management Authority to Intune.
+Options for mobile devices are not available until you set the MDM authority to Intune.

 Before you begin to use the software publisher, you must install the full version of Microsoft .NET Framework 4.0.
 After installation, you might have to restart your computer before the software publisher will open correctly.